Donations

 Once the IRD Rebate Claim Form (IR 526) has been filed, this same form will be mailed by the IRD automatically each year to assist with future rebate claims.

-Please bear these changes in mind when considering making donations to Parentline and if you have any questions, please contact Grant Cowie, Funding and Marketing Manager.
+Please bear these changes in mind when considering making donations to Parentline and if you have any questions, please contact Sue Hardley CEO.

 How Can You Help?